slashback100/presence_simulation/README.md

   <img width="400px" src="https://github.com/slashback100/presence_simulation/raw/main/custom_components/presence_simulation/images/configFlow.png" alt="accessibility text">
 </p>

-* Set the group of entities to be used in the simulation.
+* Set the entties or group of entities to be used in the simulation.
 It can be a group of lights, switches, covers, light groups, media_player or of any component that can be turned on and off with the service `homeassistant.turn_on` and `homeassistant.turn_off`.
-You can also setup several entities.
+You can setup several entities.
 If you use a group, the simulation will act on each entity of the group independently.
 * Set the number of days of history the simulation will use (the delta)
 * Set the poll interval in seconds that determines how quickly the simulation notices that it has been requested to stop.
 Default is 30 seconds.
 Warning, the smaller the number you choose, the more computing process the component will take.
 * After the simulation, choose to restore the states as they were before the start of ths simulation
 * You can choose to randomize the activation/deactivation of your entities.
-'0' to disable this behaviour, or a period in seconds for the maximum of seconds the random switching will be done.
-This random period is added (or substracted) from the time the entity was actually switched on or off in your historical data.
+'0' to disable this behaviour, a positive number (representing a number of seconds) to activate the behaviour.
+A random number of seconds limited to this parameter is added to (or substracted from) the time the entity was actually switched on or off in your historical data.

 You can edit these configurations afterwards by clicking on Options in the integration screen.